iudx/iudx-catalogue/README.md

 ## Contributors, read this

-* If you have used ``./install`` script to install the catalogue, then the first-time compilation takes about 8 minutes.
+* If you have used ``./install`` script to install the catalogue, then first-time compilation takes about 8 minutes.
 You can monitor this using ``docker logs -f apiserver``.
 However, if you use the ``./quick_install`` script then the jar files from the latest release are pulled and the catalogue will be up immediately.

 ### Applying code changes and testing

-* Simply run ``./apply_changes`` from the base directory of the repository
+* Simply run ``./apply_changes`` from the base directory of the repository to effect the new changes